MarcDoughty/MarcDoughty.github.io/index.md

 **Troop 28 - Providence, RI**

 Served as Senior Patrol Leader, the most senior scout in the troop.
-Troop 28 was one of the first in the nation to spurn national policy and accept openly gay scouts.
+During this time, Troop 28 was the first in the nation to spurn national policy and accept openly gay scouts.